 Coordination and Oversight of College-wide Budget Development and Allocation

 The committee continued the conversation which started at the last meeting about resource allocation on campus.
-Consensus was found about the process of how budgets are established and where the Miramar community can go to find information, which may also include access to transparent information about what special funds are available. (e.g. HEERF).
+Consensus was found about the process of how budgets are established and where the Miramar community can go to find information, which may also include access to transparent information about what special funds are available. (e.g., HEERF).
 Pacheco recommends a FLEX opportunity be established to better understand resource allocation.
 The roll of a governance committee is to ensure that the budget process is followed during discretionary budget development.
 Eighty five percent of Miramar’s budget is salaries and benefits.
 The Strategic Enrollment Committee drives resource allocation (FTEF) for each of the school’s needs.
 Questions considered are; what does transparency mean to the non-managers?
 What is the difference between a lack of transparency and not understanding a concept?
 Incorporating examples in the budget discussions will help achieve a better foundation to have quality conversations.
 School budgets have traditionally rolled over year to year with modifications because of increases and decreases in funding.
 Changes are driven by what is available at the state level, district level and then the campus, and is presented in the form of a budget update.
 The subject matter experts interpret what the budgets will look like the next year depending on funding goals and availability.
 High level discussions about the budget are had at different points in the process between departments and Deans.
 The committee shared examples of how and when discussions begin when there is a justified need for funding and which budget can support it; Interpreting Services is an example of this.

 New and Alternative Funding Sources